-Maintaining the Emergency Procedures
+Maintaining the Emergency Management Manual

-The successful implementation of these procedures will be tested annually by a full evacuation of each area within UniSQ.
+The successful implementation of this manual and the Emergency Procedure will be tested annually by a full evacuation of each area within UniSQ.
 A full campus wide emergency exercise should also be conducted every two years and should be based on a different scenario each time.